siddhartha-gadgil/DeptWeb/pros-fac.md

 ## Some useful tips:

-In case you have decided to apply to the Department of Mathematics at IISc, here are a few points that might be useful to bear in mind.
+In case you have decided to apply to the Department of Mathematics at IISc, here are a couple of points that might be useful to bear in mind.

 1. The Department of Mathematics aims to recruit, over time, mathematicians